 Union Membership

 Unionized employees typically negotiate higher base pay and benefits through collective bargaining agreements than non-unionized staff in similar roles.
-About 30% of Canadian workers belong to unions.
+Unionized employees earned $37.26/hour, while non-union employees earned $34.30/hour, which is about a 9% premium for unionized workers.

 Public vs. Private Sector

 The private sector generally offers higher pay potential, particularly at senior levels.
 Profit-driven firms can provide higher compensation to attract and retain talent.
-Canada’s largest 500 companies report average salaries 20-30% above public sector levels.
+In 2024, public-sector employees earned an average of $40.83 per hour, while private-sector workers earned $33.35 per hour.
+This difference is due to higher educational attainment and public-sector job types.

 Company Size